vickmuir/Backup/bmr-plugin.md

 - Restore your system to a select point-in-time.
 - Restore your system from image or file-based backups.
 - Restore your system from backups that are stored on the {{site.data.keyword.backup_notm}}.
-- A launchable recovery transaction that you can use to restore your data without a bootable system.
+- Start a recovery transaction that you can use to restore your data without a bootable system.

 ## Installing the BMR plug-in
 {: #installingBMR}